Railway flora

 Sonchus oleraceus Common sow-thistle

-Tanacetum vulgare Tansy
+Tanacetum Tansy

 This plant is widely distributed in Eurasia, from England and Spain eastwards to the Pacific, and from subarctic areas southwards to the Mediterranean, Turkey, Tibet, and Japan.
 In former times, it was much utilized in folk medicine, but today it is mainly used for dyeing.

-Tansy, Aarhus Railway Station, Denmark.
+Common tansy, Aarhus Railway Station, Denmark.
 (Photos copyright © by Kaj Halberg)

-Taraxacum officinale Dandelion
+Taraxacum Dandelion

 This plant is ubiquitous everywhere in Europe, also along railroad tracks, and it has been spread to many other areas of the world.
-It is described in detail on the page Plants: Plants in folklore and poetry.
+It is described in depth on the page Plants: Plants in folklore and poetry.

-Dandelion, Alvesta Railway Station, southern Sweden.
+Common dandelion, Alvesta Railway Station, southern Sweden.
 Also seen are young plants of common sow-thistle (Sonchus oleraceus) (left of the dandelion) and prickly lettuce (Lactuca serriola) (upper left corner).
 (Photo copyright © by Kaj Halberg)

 Tussilago farfara Colt’s-foot